Exodus Chapter 5

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, and said, Lord, wherefore have you [so] evil entreated this people ? why [is] it [that] you have sent me?
+, why have you [so] evil entreated these people ? why [is] it [that] you have sent me?

-5:23 For since I came to Pharaoh to speak in your name, he has done evil to this people ; neither have you delivered your people at all.
+5:23 Because since I came to Pharaoh to speak in your Name, he has done evil to these people ; nor have you delivered your people at all.

 Leave a Reply